Debbl/remark-headerify/README.md

 - only use for nextjs with mdx

-- parse frontmatter config for Header component
+- parse frontmatter config for Header component and Main component

 > info.md